vccw-team/scaffold-vccw/README.md

 We appreciate you taking the initiative to contribute to this project.

-Contributing isn’t limited to just code.
+Contributing isn't limited to just code.
 We encourage you to contribute in the way that best fits your abilities, by writing tutorials, giving a demo at your local meetup, helping other users with their support questions, or revising our documentation.

 ### Reporting a bug

-Think you’ve found a bug?
-We’d love for you to help us get it fixed.
+Think you've found a bug?
+We'd love for you to help us get it fixed.

-Before you create a new issue, you should [search existing issues](https://github.com/vccw/scaffold-vccw/issues?q=label%3Abug%20) to see if there’s an existing resolution to it, or if it’s already been fixed in a newer version.
+Before you create a new issue, you should [search existing issues](https://github.com/vccw/scaffold-vccw/issues?q=label%3Abug%20) to see if there's an existing resolution to it, or if it's already been fixed in a newer version.

-Once you’ve done a bit of searching and discovered there isn’t an open or fixed issue for your bug, please [create a new issue](https://github.com/vccw/scaffold-vccw/issues/new) with the following:
+Once you've done a bit of searching and discovered there isn't an open or fixed issue for your bug, please [create a new issue](https://github.com/vccw/scaffold-vccw/issues/new) with the following:

 1. What you were doing (e.g. "When I run `wp post list`").
 2. What you saw (e.g. "I see a fatal about a class being undefined.").